asmaps/awesomewm/README.md

 Config files for the awesome window manager

-## rc.lua
+## Usage

+Install visious.
+On debian based systems install `awesome-extra` package.

-put rc.lua in ~/.config/awesome/ to use the config
+Then put rc.lua in ~/.config/awesome/ to use the config